The centre part of a wheel, fan, or propeller.

 Coworking diminishes the scary office vibe and gives strong sense of community and relief, especially for new start-up businesses trying to find their feet.

 The Greenhouse is the most unique part of the café with green plants everywhere, privacy and just seconds away from the coffee machine.
-Maggie’s has everything that you could possibly need for your business meeting.
+The coworking cafe has everything that you could possibly need for your business meeting.

 This space was created to take away the stigma of a scary, boring business meeting bringing a chilled- out vibe in our big open space.
 What is even better than this is that it is sound-proof and has a big table which is perfect for a large business meeting.